 If you’re a died-in-the-wool keyboardist, you probably recognize the names: Tom Oberheim, Alan Pearlman, Roger Linn, Bob Moog, and Dave Smith as the names behind our first electronic instruments as well as many of today’s virtual analog synths.
 This interview in Keyboard Magazine with Dave Smith talks about the intervening years of analog synthesis since digital keyboards, and in particular, sample playback synths (like the Korg M1), were invented.

 Was that the beginning of analog’s long slumber?

 The real death blow was when the Korg M1 came out, which was by far the most popular keyboard ever made.
 It even outsold the DX7.
 Finally, here was what keyboard players always wanted—real piano, brass, strings, organs, basses, leads.
-This is somewhat unfair and I’ll tell you why, but it put synthesis innovation into a 20-year dark age, because ever since the M1 every company just kept building M1s.
+This is somewhat unfair, and I’ll tell you why, but it put synthesis innovation into a 20-year dark age.
+Ever since the M1, every company just kept building M1s.
 More voices, more and better sounds, more precision—just more, more, more.

 In some ways, they’re still doing it.
 So why was that unfair to say?

 Because it’s what 90 percent of keyboard players need to play gigs, which is different from players who are into synths for their own sake.
 What’s cool and different now is people are once again playing synths as synths because they’ve already got their Nords and Motifs and so forth to cover all the other sounds they need.
 So if you buy a synth now, it’s because you actually want to play a synth.
 That’s why I think this time it’s going to be different from last time.
 There’s not going to be something digital that comes in and makes true synthesizers go away again.